josxha/flutter-maplibre/docs/docs/annotations/polyline.md

 # Polyline Annotations

-Polylines are a simple way to display data on the map.
+Polylines are way to show paths or similar on the map.

 <a href="/demo/#/annotations/polyline">
 <img src="/img/annotations/annotations-polyline.jpg"